VulcanJS/vulcan-next/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser.
-You can then access the live docs on [http://localhost:3000/docs](http://localhost:3000/docs).
+You can then access the live tutorial on [http://localhost:3000/learn](http://localhost:3000/learn).

 ### Setup your own git repository